 - Dealers in precious metals and stones.

-In these updates, FinTRAC, for the first time, permits remote photo ID verification.
+At the end of 2019, FINTRAC, for the first time, permitted remote photo ID verification.
 Before, only on-the-spot ID verification was available to companies.
 The new amendments have allowed businesses to offer their services all around the world.

 The main requirement for digital verification is to ensure that the ID is authentic (i.e., issued by a qualified organization), valid (not forged), and current (not expired).

 Remote verification takes two steps: identification and verification.

 - Identification.
 A client scans their ID using a phone or another device.
 Then, the company or the employed service provider checks the document using a special technology.
 This technology must examine specific characteristics (design, size, letter spacing, etc.) and security features (watermarks and holograms, etc.) of the ID.

 - Verification.
 There are two ways to ensure that the ID matches the person pictured on the document: video chat or selfie.
 The selfie must be examined using facial recognition technology.

 Doing only one step isn’t enough.
 Businesses cannot just check an ID or do a video call.
 However, the second step doesn’t have to follow the first one immediately.
 It’s for the company to decide when to conduct the second step.